eborisch/ethname/README.md

 ```
 ethname_names="external private"
 ```
-otherwise all defined ethname_*_mac="" values are used
+otherwise all defined `ethname_*_mac=""` values are used

 Make sure any interfaces you want to rename have their drivers loaded or compiled in.
-If externnal is on axe0, for example, add 'if_load_axe="YES"' to /boot/loader.conf.
+If externnal is on axe0, for example, add `if_load_axe="YES"` to /boot/loader.conf.
 See the man page for your device (eg 'man axe') for particulars.

-That's it.
-Use ifconfig_<NAME>="" settings with the new names.

 All other devices are untouched.

 Optional rc.conf settings:
 ```
 ethname_timeout : Maximum wait time for devices to appear. [default=30]
 ```

 That's it.
 Use `ifconfig_<name>=""` settings in rc.conf with the new names.